shawndeggans/Project15-Group2/README.md

     opportunity to help by creating a very small, very low power device that could possible user either UHF band to communicate or LoRaWAN.
 It might also be possible to attach the detector to drones.
 The drones could fly to a location, land, and shut off, and then collect data.
-After collecting data they could power back up and fly to a point where they could deliver the data to a network.
+After collecting data, they could power back up and fly to a point where they could deliver the data to a network.
 This was beyond the scope of our legwork for this project, but it does represent what's possible using an IoT Edge device that